Tax Guides

 5. Business relationship (for meals: who was present and their business connection)

-A note in your expense tracker, a calendar entry, or a written log all satisfy this requirement.
-The point is that “no receipt required” doesn’t mean “no record required.”
+A note in your expense tracker, calendar entry, or written log all satisfy this requirement.
+"No receipt required" does not mean "no record required."

 The $75 Rule in Practice: Real Examples